Avoid Surgery with Chiropractic Care

 With more than 10 percent of patients not responding to the initial surgery, the researchers then turned their attention to the costs involved.
 They found that the average cost of treatment for all 12 percent of the patients who suffered a recurrence following their initial surgery was just under $27,000 total for the second diagnosis and continued treatment.
 When you compared the costs for those who underwent another surgical procedure against those who received conservative treatment there was a big difference.
 The average cost for patients who underwent a second surgical procedure was a bit less than $40,000, while the average cost for those who responded to conservative treatment was only about $2,300.

 Given the number of recurrences and the substantial costs of surgery, the researchers recommended that non-surgical, prolonged conservative management be the first line of defense in treating a herniated disc.

 Non-Surgical Chiropractic Care is a Cost-Effective Option for Back Pain

 Further studies have shown that the type of manual care performed by chiropractic doctors are the most cost effective way of treating back pain, according to the American Chiropractic Association (ACA).
 One study published in the Journal of Manipulative and Physiological Therapeutics showed that treatment for back pain initiated through a chiropractic doctor saves 40 percent on health costs as opposed to treatment by an MD, the ACA says.

-If you are looking to explore nonsurgical treatment on Long Island for your back pain, call Dr. Todd Goldman of Total Chiropractic Care.
+If you are looking to explore nonsurgical treatment for pain management on Long Island for your back pain, call Dr. Todd Goldman of Total Chiropractic Care at (631) 447-2299.
 Dr. Goldman’s practice offers cost effective and non-invasive treatment for your back pain and pain management.

 He’ll conduct a full examination and help you determine the most effective and most affordable plan for your needs.
 Contact us today!